Alvis Stormer: Operational history

+Indonesia

+Stormer APCs of the Indonesian Army were deployed to Aceh province during the 2003–2004 Indonesian offensive in Aceh.

 United Kingdom

 The UK deployed Stormer HVMs to Iraq during the 2003 Iraq War, but they did not see combat.

 Ukraine

 The UK donated Stormer HVM systems to Ukraine to support its war effort following the Russian invasion of Ukraine.
 Six systems had arrived by 24 July 2022.
 Ukrainian personnel were trained on the systems in the UK.

 Two Russian Orlan-10 drones were downed by Stormer HVMs in August 2022.
 In February 2023, footage emerged of the system downing an Iranian-supplied Shahed 13x-series drone.
 On 11 March 2023, the Russian Ministry of Defense released video footage showing a Stormer HVM being destroyed by a Russian ZALA Lancet loitering munition.
 In May 2023, footage emerged of another Lancet destroying a Stormer HVM.

 The six Stormer vehicles donated to Ukraine are expected to be replaced in UK service by 12 URO VAMTAC vehicles equipped with Lightweight Multirole Missiles.